-This year, Eid al-Fitr will be celebrated from the evening of 2 May and will last until 3 May 2022.
+Next year, Eid al-Fitr will be expected to fall on either Thursday, 20 April 2023 or Friday, 21 April 2023.
 In the Islamic calendar, Eid al-Fitr is observed on the 1st and 2nd day of Shawwal 1442.
 Please note that dates may vary and are subject to the sighting of the moon.

 Apart from the Eid prayer, Muslims are obliged to pay the Zakat al-Fitr on this day.
 Zakat al-Fitr is essentially a mandatory charity obtained from every Muslim a couple of days before the end of Ramadan.
 Each and every adult Muslim must provide a sum of some USD 7 per person.
 The amassed sum will then be distributed to those in need just before Eid al-Fitr arrives.

 How Muslims around the world celebrate Eid al-Fitr 2023

 The celebration of Eid al-Fitr is largely the same around the world.
 As soon as the crescent moon has been observed, praises to the Almighty can be heard echoing throughout the masjids, houses, markets, and essentially everywhere.
 The celebration begins early in the morning with Muslims praise God loudly as they make their way to the nearest masjid.
 However, every country has their own ways and traditions to celebrate Eid Al Fitr.

 Eid preparations are usually cared to perfection up to a week prior.
 New clothes are donned with women wearing their new kaftans and men wearing white Jellaba as a symbol of purity.
 The houses of relatives and friends are visited and sweets and gifts are given and taken as a symbol of gratitude.